Driven-dissipative quantum mechanics on a lattice: Simulating a fermionic reservoir on a quantum computer: Introduction

 However, when dealing with master equations, approximations are usually necessary.
-Two of the most common ones are the Born approximation and the Markov approximation\cite{wiseman_milburn_2009}.
-Unfortunately, we do not know {\it a priori} how good these approximations actually are.
-In this work, we partially fill this gap by addressing an exactly solvable model using the master-equation approach and compare our results with its exact solution\cite{Han2012}.
-In particular, we consider a tight-binding model of fermions driven by an electric field and interacting with an external (fermionic) reservoir.
-Due to the one-body character of the Hamiltonian of the bath, the reduced density matrix of the system factorizes in momentum space, allowing the master equation to be solved analytically.
+One common choice is to use the Redfield Master Equation (RME) which is obtained by making the Born-Markov approximation.
+This places some constraints on the applicability of the method.
+Furthermore, it is not always possible to simulate the RME on a quantum computer.
+This is because the RME is not guaranteed to generate a quantum dynamical semigroup \cite{Breuer2002}, and further approximations may be needed.
+In the first part of our paper, we discuss these approximations thoroughly for the case of an exactly solvable model and compare our results to the exact solution \cite{Han2012}.
+In particular, we consider a tight-binding model of fermions with periodic boundary conditions (PBC) driven by an electric field and interacting with an external (fermionic) reservoir.

-We are interested in simulating fermionic, rather than bosonic baths, because such baths are easier to simulate on a quantum computer, and because they can exchange both energy and particles, they may equilibrate faster.
-But, of course, we cannot immediately translate the results of such an open system with the common solid-state system of electrons interacting with a phonon bath.
-Because the problem of studying driven-dissipative systems is so important, we feel looking into this type of problem will be a useful one to pursue to gain general understanding of the complex phenomena that driven-dissipative quantum systems have.